Computably totally disconnected locally compact groups: Introduction

-Section~\ref{s:closure} shows that the class of computably t.d.l.c.\ groups is closed under suitable algorithmic versions of many constructions that have been studied in the theory of t.d.l.c.\ groups.
-In particular, the constructions (1), (2), (3) and (6) described in \cite[Thm.\ 1.3]{Wesolek:15} can be phrased algorithmically in such a way that they stay within the class of computably t.d.l.c.\ groups.
-This provides further evidence that our class is robust.
-These constructions are suitable versions, in our algorithmic topological setting, of passing to closed subgroups, taking extensions by continuous actions, forming ``local" direct products, and taking quotients by closed normal subgroups (see~\cite[Section~2]{Wesolek:15} for the detail).
-The algorithmic version of taking quotients (\cref{thm:closure normal}) is the most demanding; it uses extra insights from the proofs that the various forms of computable presentation are equivalent, which are provided in \cref{prop: comp isom}.
+Section~\ref{s:closure} shows that for many constructions that have been studied in the theory of t.d.l.c.\ groups, the class of computably t.d.l.c.\ groups is closed under suitable algorithmic versions.
+In particular, the constructions (1), (2), (3) and (6) described in Wesolek~\cite[Thm.\ 1.3]{Wesolek:15} can be phrased algorithmically in such a way that they stay within the class of computably t.d.l.c.\ groups; this provides further evidence that our class is robust.
+These constructions are suitable versions, in our algorithmic topological setting, of passing to closed subgroups, taking group extensions via continuous actions, forming ``local" direct products, and taking quotients by closed normal subgroups (see~\cite[Section~2]{Wesolek:15} for detail on these constructions).
+The algorithmic version of taking quotients (\cref{thm:closure normal}) is the most demanding; it uses extra insights, provided in \cref{prop: comp isom}, from the proofs that the various forms of computable presentation are equivalent.

 Several constructions lead to new examples of t.d.l.c.\ groups with computable presentations.
-E.g., after defining a computable presentation of $\SL_n(\QQ_p)$ directly, we proceed to a computable presentation of $\GL_k(\QQ_p)$ via taking a closed subgroup, and then to $\PGL_k(\QQ_p)$ via taking a quotient.
+For instance, after defining a computable presentation of $\SL_{n+1}(\QQ_p)$ ($n \ge 2$, $p$ a prime) directly in \cref{prop: SL2}, we proceed to a computable presentation of $\GL_n(\QQ_p)$ via taking a closed subgroup, and then to $\PGL_n(\QQ_p)$ via taking the quotient by the centre.